Peter Krausz: Techniques

 surfaces including stretched and unstretched canvas and sculpted wood.
 In an early Optica exhibition, his concern for drawing and its integration within painting was noted.
 He explored various painting mediums and used iron-oxide pigment on a wet clay surface for Archipelago (1987), oil and tar for August 13, 1961 (1988) of the Berlin Series, and oil on oxidized copper for the Night Train (1988) series.
 During the 1990s, Krausz also experimented with pigments suspended in an egg-based emulsion on various surfaces, and developed a unique secco technique using a dry surface primed with marble powder and acrylic gels.
-His (No) Man’s Land series (2009-2014) included egg tempera on secco paintings as well as panels painted with oil and tar, similar to Paysages (1986) or the Berlin Series (1988).Moore, David.
-"Peter Krausz at Articule." ‘‘Vanguard (Montreal).’’
-Apr-May 1987.
+His (No) Man’s Land series (2009-2014) included egg tempera on secco paintings as well as panels painted with oil and tar, similar to Paysages (1986) or the Berlin Series (1988).
 In a recent portrait series, Krausz experimented with drawing in conté on mylar.
 He also incorporated photography within the installations Suite Roumaine and Traces-mémoire (1992) or exhibited photographs as individual works for the De Natura (Humana) exhibition.